 However, experienced skateboarders have accidents too.
 As the difficulty of their tricks increases, so does their risk of falling and getting hurt.

 Wearing Appropriate Gear

-It is important that you wear the proper safety gear to avoid an injury.
+It is important that you wear the proper safety gear to avoid injury.

 Here are some tips to get you started….

-- Skateboard – Ensure that your skateboard is in good working conditions.
+- Skateboard – Ensure that your skateboard is in good working condition.
 Check for cracks, damaged wheels and loose parts before you skate.